 Everyone gets a cold from time to time.
 More than 200 different viruses can cause a cold, but the rhinovirus is the most common culprit.
 Its symptoms typically include runny nose and sneezing.
-It is worth nothing that a cold is not the same as the flu (influenza).
+It is worth mentioning that a cold is not the same as a flu (influenza).
 Flu symptoms are more severe and can include a fever and shaking chills, aches and pains, lethargy and headaches.

 - occasional but usually mild fever

 - a runny or stuffy nose and congested sinuses

 - loss of appetite, and sometimes nausea and some vomiting.

 Flu is more likely to last for at least a week and has more severe symptoms, including:56

 - a dry sensation in the nose and throat